Saturday, April 21, 2007

 HRW also pointed to civilian casualties caused by occupation forces, saying 230 civilians were killed in U.S.-led or Nato operations in 2006, stressing that some of these attacks “appear to have violated the laws of war."

-"There is no evidence that coalition forces intentionally target civilians, but in a number of cases international forces have conducted indiscriminate attacks or failed to take adequate precautions to prevent harm to civilians," it said.Labels: Afghanistan
+"There is no evidence that coalition forces intentionally target civilians, but in a number of cases international forces have conducted indiscriminate attacks or failed to take adequate precautions to prevent harm to civilians," it said.The Nato-led International Security Assistance Force has about 37,000 troops in Afghanistan, while the U.S. has some 12,000 soldiers.

 Labels: China, Palestine, Switzerland, United States